Temple of Aphaia: Pedimental sculptures

 The marbles from the Late Archaic temple of Aphaia, comprising the sculptural groups of the east and west pediments of the temple, are on display in the Glyptothek of Munich, where they were restored by the Danish neoclassic sculptor Bertel Thorvaldsen.
 These works exerted a formative influence on the local character of Neoclassicism in Munich, as exhibited in the architecture of Leo von Klenze.
 Each pediment centered on the figure of Athena, with groups of combatants, fallen warriors, and arms filling the decreasing angles of the pediments.
-The theme shared by the pediments was the greatness of Aigina as shown by the exploits of its local heroes in the two Trojan wars, one led by Heracles against Laomedon and a second led by Agamemnon against Priam.
-According to the standard myths, Zeus raped the nymph Aigina, who bore the first king of the island, Aiakos.
+The theme shared by the pediments was the greatness of Aegina as shown by the exploits of its local heroes in the two Trojan wars, one led by Heracles against Laomedon and a second led by Agamemnon against Priam.
+According to the standard myths, Zeus raped the nymph Aegina, who bore the first king of the island, Aiakos.
 This king had the sons Telamon (father of the Homeric hero Ajax) and Peleus (father of the Homeric hero Achilles).
 The sculptures preserve extensive traces of a complex paint scheme, and are crucial for the study of painting on ancient sculpture.
 The marbles are finished even on the back surfaces of the figures, despite the fact that these faced the pediment and were thus not visible.

 Ohly had contended that there were four total pedimental groups (two complete sets of pediments for the east and west sides of the temple); Bankel uses the architectural remains of the temple to argue that there were only three pedimental groups; later in his life, Ohly came to believe that there were only two, which was shown persuasively by Eschbach.
 There were shallow cuttings and many dowels used to secure the plinths of the sculptures of the west pediment (the back of the temple).
 The east pediment used deep cuttings and fewer dowels to secure the plinths of the statues.
 There were also a number of geison blocks that had shallow cuttings and many dowels like the west pediment, but that did not fit there.
 Bankel argues that sculptures were set on both the east and the west pediments with these shallow cuttings, but that the sculptures of the east pediment were removed (along with the geison blocks cut to receive them) and replaced with a different sculptural group.
 This replacement appears to have been carried out before the raking geisa were installed on the east pediment, since the corner geisa were not cut down to join to the raking geisa: i.e. the 1st phase of the east pediment was replaced with the 2nd phase before that end of the temple was completed.
 As the eastern facade of the temple (the front) was the most important visually, it is not surprising that the builders would choose to focus additional efforts on it.